-This row block allows you to add a row with two columns to a section.
+This columns block allows you to add a row with two columns to a section.
 You can drag the WordPress image block to the section you want on your page, or add the block from any “+” sign on your canvas.

-When you select the row block, you will see a toolbar showing up on top of it, with several basic editing options.
+When you select the columns block, you will see a toolbar showing up on top of it, with several basic editing options.
 In a previous chapter we explained the common editing options for all blocks: positioning, duplicate, insert before, insert after, copy style, copy style and link, paste style, and remove block.
 The copy and paste styling options are available with the PRO plans.

-Here are the specific editing options for the row block:
+Here are the specific editing options for the columns block:

-- Insert row before.
+- Insert row of columns before.
 This option allows you to add a row before the current row.

-- Insert row after.
+- Insert row of columns after.
 This option allows you to add a row after the current row.

 Columns block: customizations within the block editing panel

-The moment you select the row block, the block editing panel will open up on the right-hand side.
+The moment you select the columns block, the block editing panel will open up on the right-hand side.
 It always has three options: layout, style, and advanced, like in the case of sections and columns.
 In the case of the rest of the blocks, “Layout” gets replaced with “Content”.

 Here you can: